project-akri/akri-docs/docs/discovery-handlers/onvif.md

 ### Accessing Secret data in Broker

-The Onvif a sample broker (`akri-onvif-video-broker`) can be configured to access Secret and ConfigMap data, if configured, it expects the Secret and ConfigMap data are mounted as files.
+The Onvif sample broker (`akri-onvif-video-broker`) can be configured to access Secret and ConfigMap data, if configured, it expects the Secret and ConfigMap data are mounted as files.
 The sample broker checks the environment variables `CREDENTIAL_DIRECTORY` for the directory that contains Secret data and
 `CREDENTIAL_CONFIGMAP_DIRECTORY` for direcctory contains configMap data. `CREDENTIAL_CONFIGMAP_DIRECTORY` is optional.
 When the sample broker launched, the uuids of discovered Onvif devices are set in the environment variables `ONVIF_DEVICE_UUID_{INSTANCE_HASH_ID}`, the sample broker picks the first one found from the environment variables `ONVIF_DEVICE_UUID_{INSTANCE_HASH_ID}` as device uuid and get match credential from files under `CREDENTIAL_DIRECTORY` and `CREDENTIAL_CONFIGMAP_DIRECTORY`.